alexromo3rd/VelShop/README.md

 - order history
 - ability to log in with google
 - wishlist/like/favorite products
+- users should be able to delete an account
 - users should be able to sign up for promotional emails
 - events page to display info on upcoming performances